 On the high side, R-134a pressures usually run 2.2 to 2.5 times the ambient temperature entering the condenser.
 So, if the ambient temperature is 80°F, you’ll see high side pressures running between 176-psi and 200-psi. on an R-134a system.
 At 200-psi. the refrigerant entering the condenser will be around 130°F.

-For more information on normal AC pressures, see the chart below.
+For more information on normal AC pressures, see the charts below.

-Normal high and low AC ambient temperature pressure chart
+Normal high and low AC ambient temperature pressure listing

 Ambient Temperature in °F Low side Pressure Gauge reading and High side Pressure Gauge reading